dhelonious/mastodon-snap/README.md

 The day you joined the Fediverse will be celebrated by your instance with a rain of confetti!
 The confetti will only be visible to you when you're logged in.

+> [!NOTE]
-> Note: This addon respects accessibility settings.
+> This addon respects accessibility settings.
 It won't be used if you enable the setting *Preferences/Appearance/Reduce motion in animations*.

 ## ❄️ Let it snow